cuscosunshine/championship/README.md

 # championship
-sist to develop championship online with laravel
+sist. to develop information about a championship soccer  with laravel